Search

 Note: quality is a number between 0 and 100, a lower number will result in a smaller size but lower quality. mode is a number between 0 and 9, a lower number is faster but produces a larger file size.

 Note: aspect_lock will ensure that the resulting image obeys the aspect ratio of the original image.
-If the desired resize values do not obey this ratio then the correct dimensions will be calculated using the smallest of the two input values, with resize_width being prioritized if both values are identical.
+If the desired resize values do not match this ratio, then, unless fit is specified, the new dimensions will be calculated using the smallest of the two input values, with resize_width being prioritized if both values are identical.

 Arguments: